top of page

 6. M.P.H, Health Promotion, Dalla Lana School of Public Health, St. George

-7. M.Env.Sc, Environmental Science, Department of Physical and Environmental Sciences, University of Toronto Scarborough
+7. M.Env.Sc, Environmental Science, Department of Physical and Environmental Sciences, UTSC

 8. M.A, Women and Gender Studies (MWGS), Women and Gender Studies Institute, St. George *New*